 The Industry is Healthy

-The plumbing industry is healthy and profitable in 2023.
+The plumbing industry is healthy and profitable in 2024.
 Business owners can feel comfortable that there is money to earn with good marketing and performance.
-The median salary for plumbers is just under $60,000 allowing for it to remain an appealing employment option.
+The median salary for plumbers is just over $60,000 allowing for it to remain an appealing employment option.

 Plumbers Don’t Trust Marketing Agencies